letsencrypt/boulder/README.md

     source ~/certbot/tests/integration/_common.sh
     certbot_test certonly -a standalone -d example.com

 Your local Boulder instance uses a fake DNS resolver that returns 127.0.0.1 for any query, so you can use any value for the -d flag.
-If you want to use another DNS resolver you can by setting the environment variable FAKE_DNS=1.2.3.4.
+To return an answer other than `127.0.0.1` change the Boulder `FAKE_DNS` environment variable to another IP address.

 By default Certbot will connect to the ACME v2 API over HTTP.
 You can customize the `SERVER` environment variable with an alternative ACME directory URL if required.